 5. Planning Your Exit and Managing Contract Expiration

 It might seem weird, but planning how you will exit a contract is an important aspect to consider before you’ve signed the contract itself.
 You never know what’s going to happen even when you have a fantastic existing relationship with your supplier, so it’s a good move to know where each party can exit the contract if the need arises.

 Don’t let contract expiration creep up on you.
 This can limit your options if you try to renegotiate a new contract.
 If you put in place a system to flag contract expiration with enough time to spare you can make sure appropriate arrangements are put in place.

 What issues has your organisation faced regarding public sector contract management?
 What advice can you give other organisations about successful contract management practice?

 We’d love to hear from you.
 You can tweet us using #UMGTraining @UModernGov.

-If you would like to discuss any of the details you have read in this blog; including our ‘A Guide to Successful Contract Management’ course on Thursday 5th July, please contact us on 0800 542 9440 or email [email protected].
+If you would like to discuss any of the details you have read in this blog; including our ‘A Guide to Successful Contract Management’ course, please contact us on 0800 542 9440 or email [email protected].